 Next… the most complimentary colour of straps/ties are selected, measured to fit and pressed.

-Next… once each apron is completed, it’s photographed from several different angles, each photo edited, uploaded to this website and then used to advertise online.
+Next… once each apron is completed, it’s photographed from different angles to highlight its features, each photo edited and uploaded online.

-Then… upon purchase, each apron is carefully folded, packed and on its way to you.
+Then… upon purchase, each apron is carefully folded, packed and on its way to you via Australia Post.

 As a side note – caring for your aprons is a must.
 If they’ve got a lot of food residue, factory dust, working tool residue, clay and glazes and other marks on them, be sure to give them a good hose-down by pegging them to your washing line first.
 For many, this type of wash will suffice.
 You can then throw them in your washing machine on a gentle cycle and add fabric softener too if you wish.